tkne/centos-6-repo/README.md

 </br>

-Update server:
+Update the installed packages on your system:
 ```bash
 yum update
 ```

 </br>

+> [!IMPORTANT]
-In case you have other external repositories installed as well, you'll need to edit each .repo dotfile and replace the settings manually.
+> In case you have other external repositories installed as well, you'll need to edit each .repo dotfile and replace the settings manually.